 & (ampersand)

-AND; both conditions must be true; ex: A & B
+AND; both conditions are true; ex: A & B

 A.newly_true()